|

 Rancho San Jacinto, which was part of Mission San Luis Rey, was apparently

-named after a Silesian-born Dominican missionary, Saint Hyacinth,
+named for a Silesian-born Dominican missionary, Saint Hyacinth,

 who was referred to as San Jacinto in Spanish, and perhaps the San